 Ketamine, a hallucinogenic party drug originally intended as an anesthetic, could be used to help people with treatment-resistant depression, according to a new study.

-Scientists at Oxford University found that in a study of 28 patients who had failed to respond to talk therapy and multiple antidepressants, once- or twice-weekly injections of the drug over a three-week period provided immediate and substantial results for some of the cases.
+Scientists at Oxford University found that in a study of 28 patients who had failed to respond to talk therapy and multiple antidepressants, once- or twice-weekly injections of the drug over a three weeks provided immediate and substantial results for some of the cases.

 “We've seen remarkable changes in people who've had severe depression for many years that no other treatment has touched.
 It's very moving to witness,” said Dr. Rupert McShane, a consulting psychiatrist and researcher at the university’s department of psychiatry.
 “Patients often comment that the flow of their thinking seems suddenly freer.
 For some, even a brief experience of response helps them to realize that they can get better, and this gives hope.”